dennischen/pure-react-native/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+This project was crated by `npx react-native init PureReactNative` from zero, then added some configurations and documents to help someone wants to simply develop and build apk/aab for learning react-native

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.